 Pilates can be done in its most basic form gently and simply.
 As ability, strength, and coordination increase, we can add complexity and more challenging exercises.
 Anyone who wants increased core and overall strength, fewer injuries, better coordination, and better muscle function can and should do Pilates.

 Q. What type of exercises do you do in Pilates?

-A. Pilates has a variety of exercises that target strength and mobility for the whole body, always initiating with an engagement of the core.
+A. Pilates has a variety of exercise that target strength and mobility for the whole body, always initiating with an engagement of the core.
 They can be done on a mat or unique equipment strategically designed to allow for the fullest expression of movement.
-Some pieces of equipment you would likely find in your session include the reformer, cadillac, chair, and barrel.
+Some pieces of equipment you would likely find in your session include the Reformer, Cadillac, chair, and barrel.